 Then we get to the Hero modes.
 Heroes vs Villains pits the three heroes versus the three villains against each other in an effort to wipe the others out.
 You'll have the help of three regular solider teammates, and if you are killed as a hero, you'll be able to spawn as a soldier and continue the fight.
 Who gets to be the hero characters is randomly selected over the five rounds, which means that everyone should get to play as a hero at least once.
 Hero Hunt has one player as a hero with the rest trying to take them down.
 The person who takes the hero down - read: gets the takedown points - then becomes the hero of either Rebellion or Empire.
 Now these modes suffer from being focused on the heroes, but Hunt suffers more.
 Where in Heroes vs Villains there's an equal chance that either side can win, Hero Hunt makes it so the only winner is the person who can both claim and use the hero for longest, meaning there will be one to three standout players with everyone else left with nothing except a possible lucky break.

 Fortunately, the single player modes can help with that.
-You've got the tutorial, with five set missions each dealing with mechanic of the game, whether that be speeder bikes, snowspeeders, or heroes.
-You'll only play them to gain the stars and possibly never look back at them though.
+You've got the tutorial, with five set missions each dealing with mechanics of the game, whether that be speeder bikes, snowspeeders, or heroes.
+You'll only play them to gain the stars and possibly never look back at them.
 That's fine though, as these missions aren't meant to be the main attraction.
 Battles and Hero Battles pit two teams against each other in the quest for 100 points.
-In Hero Battles, the hero will let loose 20 points, so be careful of that when attacking.
+In Hero Battles, the hero will let loose 20 points upon defeat, so be careful of that when attacking.
 You can compete against the enemy AI either alone or with AI backup.
 Survival pits you against fifteen waves of ever increasing enemy numbers [of strength, that is] with no backup at all except a few pods that will sometimes be dropped for you to claim with some item pickups inside.
 Both Battles and Survival can be played with a friend on local splitscreen [console versions only], friends online, or a random other.
 This can definitely even the odds up on harder difficulties, of which there are normal, hard, and master.
 Each difficulty nets you a star, with two bonus challenges per map.
 One of these is to collect the five hidden collectibles on the map within one game.
 The other is a task of making master difficulty a bit more challenging by not getting killed much, as the tasks include winning by not losing a life [Survival] or with the enemy team with less than a certain amount of points [Battles].
 Collecting all the stars will take some time, but unless you find either mode replayable on the level of the multiplayer modes, there is little to hold your interest.
 Not to do the comparison so many seem to do, but the lack of an Instant Action - where all the multiplayer options were available to play solo - or a true single player experience means this is mostly a multiplayer game.
 That's not a bad thing, as more focus is put to the one area, but catering equally to both players could have been better.

 So was this the game fans have been waiting ten years for?
-Depends how you spin it, but this is a worthy reboot of what could the most successful Star Wars video game series.
+Depends how you spin it, but this is a worthy reboot of what could be the most successful Star Wars video game series.
 Some won't like it for that however.
 Even now, despite the time sink I have put into this since release, there is something that makes me wish for an evolution of the formula that grew rather than a reboot of the original.
 Hopefully a sequel will grow this rebooted series as much as the original series grew from one to two.

 Is the game worthy of a purchase, though?
 This is first and foremost a multiplayer experience, so if you want a strong focus on solo play, this isn't for you.
 For everyone else, I seriously would recommend it.
 This is the first Star Wars game in a long time that really feels it has been crafted with a lot of love.
 There is enough here to keep you entertained, and with free updates confirmed, it should grown even without the season pass [access to the four DLC packs when they release, giving access to even more modes, maps, and heroes for roughly the price of the game itself].
 Only thing I would say is that if you are unsure about a purchase, hold off for a sale.